 The bison corral will be located at this Holland Farm site.
 In preparation for their arrival, some of these building were demolished.
 The driveway was also built up with 15 truckloads of gravel!
 This is the "Before" shot ...

 ...
 And here is the "After!"
 Much of the equipment needed for bison will be housed in this part of the preserve.

 Upgrades were also made to existing barns, sheds and other structures.

 Almost all the barns at Holland were painted to an earth tone, which blends the buildings into the landscape much better than white.

-The Nachusa team traveled to Dunn Ranch, a Conservancy preserve in Missouri where bison roam, with a fencing contactor to learn about fence styles, see how their corral was set up, and draft a plan for the Nachusa corral.
-Pipe was then shipped from Missisippi.
+The Nachusa team traveled to Dunn Ranch, a Conservancy preserve in Missouri where bison roam, with a fencing contractor to draft a plan for Nachusa.
+Pipe was then shipped from Mississippi.